Revision date: 28 October 2025

 7. Your Rights

 Access: You have the right to request a copy of the personal data that we hold about you.
-There are exceptions to this right, so that access may be denied if, for example, making the information available to you would reveal personal data about another person, or if we are legally prevented from disclosing such information.
-You are entitled to see the personal data held about you.
-If you wish to do this, please contact us using the contact details provided below.
+There are exceptions to this right, for example, we may need to refuse your request if making the information available to you would reveal personal data about another person, or if we are legally prevented from disclosing such information.

 Porting: You have the right to request that some of your personal data is provided to you, or to another data controller, in a commonly used, machine-readable format.